Part 1 – Can I Recover Data after Format?

 Part 2 – Recover Files from Formatted Hard Drive

-Imagine this, one of your drive saves important files, but when you try to open it and access files, you failed.
-The system prompts that "you need to format this disk before you can use it".
-At this critical moment, you agree to "Format disk" in order to use the drive as usual.
-Unfortunately, if you do format the drive and lose some important files, what should you do to recover formatted drive?
+Imagine this, one of your drives saves important files, but when you try to open it and access files, you fail.
+The system prompts that “you need to format this disk before you can use it“.
+At this critical moment, you agree to “Format disk” in order to use the drive as usual.
+Unfortunately, if you do format the drive and lose some important files, what should you do to recover the formatted drive?

-Our advice is stop making any changes to the formatted hard drive and install MiniTool Power Data Recovery - an user-friendly data recovery program for even green hands - to recover data from formatted hard drive as well as formatted removable devices.
+Our advice is not to make any changes to the formatted hard drive and to install MiniTool Power Data Recovery – a user-friendly data recovery program for even green hands – to recover data from formatted hard drive as well as formatted removable devices.

 Part 3 – Classification of Hard Drive Formatting